UChiSeclab/wedge/README-for-supplemental-materials.md

 WEDGE relies on a few dependencies:
 - Ubuntu 20.04 or later
-- Python 3.8 or later, along with several relevant packages
+- Python 3.10 or later, along with several relevant packages
-- `perf` X.XX or later
+- `perf` 5.15 or later
-- `gcov` X.XX or later
+- `gcov` 11.4 or later

 **Step #2**: To install these dependencies, users can run the following command:
 ```
+cd  /path/to/wedge/repo
 sudo ./setup_env.sh
 ```
 > [!NOTE]